simonsobs/sotrplib/README.md

 ### Source Catalog (socat)

 We have implemented the source catalog using `socat` (https://github.com/simonsobs/socat/).
-To make things work with an ACT type catalog, socat includes a runnable script `socat-act-fits` which ingests the .fits file into a pickle file which can be converted into a mock socat object in the pipeline.
+To make things work with an ACT type catalog, socat includes a runnable script `socat-act-fits` which ingests the .fits file into the socat database.
 One can also ingest solar system object ephemerides using a parquet file containing JPL horizons output.
-See socat documentation for this info.
+See `socat` documentation for this info.

-You can also write custom ingest scripts as needed to load whatever relevant source catalogs you want.
+You could also ingest files directly into a `RegisteredSourceCatalog`, though it is preferred to load them directly into an socat db.
+One would need to create a custom `SourceCatalog` object and wire it through the configuration path to load on-the-fly.
+See `source_catalog/source_catalog.py` for some examples of loading custom files.

 To use socat as a proper database and ingest solar system objects, follow the instructions in the socat README.
 You'll want to set up the environment variables appropriately -- something like: